 Why is this so important?

-Several years ago, when the global economy was in considerably worse shape, employees weren't nearly as confident that they'd be able to find a new position at the same level (or at all) if they had to start searching for one.
+When the global economy was in considerably worse shape, employees were less confident they'd be able to find a new position at the same level -- provided they could find a new position at all -- if they had to start searching for one.

-6. Sixty-five percent of employees are confident in finding a better position, while salary satisfaction declines.
+13. Sixty-five percent of employees are confident they can find a better position that pays more.

 Recent research by Dice backs up Glassdoor's findings, and takes it a step further.
-Their research suggests an even higher number of employees are not just confident in finding a position — they're confident they'll find an even better position than their current one.
+Their research suggests an even higher number of employees are not only confident that they'll find a position but also that they'll find an even better position than their current one.

 Their research also suggests that salary satisfaction among tech professionals declined in recent years.

 It's just further evidence that skilled labor has become a seller's market.
 Increased confidence in new job prospects combined with a decline in overall salary satisfaction is a one-two punch that can leave many organizations wondering what happened to all their top talent.